smx-smx/KodiSharp/README.md

 Use Kodi python APIs in C#, and write rich addons using the .NET framework
 ![TestPlugin](https://raw.githubusercontent.com/smx-smx/KodiSharp/master/img/KodiSharp.png)

-## How to use
-- Make a copy of this repository and rename the TestPlugin project to fit your needs.
-You can keep the project to have references/dependencies already set-up.
-- Edit the addon names in addon.xml and default.py aswell
-- Build the solution, then copy addon.xml, default.py and the compiled assemblies under \<kodi\>/addons/\<youraddon\>, or build in place in the addons folder
-- Launch Kodi and go to the installed add-ons list (in settings).
-You should see the new add-on with a disabled state.
-Enable it

 ## Features
 - Events support (xbmc.Monitor)
 - Python interfaces